Svetlogorsk, Kaliningrad Oblast: History

-Svetlogorsk is situated in the historical region of Sambia of Prussia.
-It was established in 1258 as a Sambian fishermen settlement named Ruse-moter (lit. region of cellars).
+Svetlogorsk is situated in the historical region of Sambia in Prussia.
+It was established in 1258 as a Sambian fisherman settlement named Ruse-moter (lit. region of cellars).
 The Teutonic Order that conquered the land gradually corrupted the name into Rause-moter, Raushe-moter, and finally Rauschen.
-The order brothers set a new direction for the life of the village: they blocked off the Katzenbach stream, which flows into the lake, and installed a mill on the stream.
-From that time on, the lake became known as Mühlen-taich (Mill Pond), and the mill business became the main one for the inhabitants of the village.
+The Teutonic Order set a new direction for the life of the village: they blocked off the Katzenbach stream, which flows into the lake, and installed a mill on the stream.
+From that time on, the lake became known as Mühlen-teich (Mill Pond), and the mill business became the main one for the inhabitants of the village.
 During the Order's times it was the largest mill in Sambia.
 In 1454, King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
 After the subsequent Thirteen Years' War (1454–1466), the settlement was a part of Poland as a fief held by the Teutonic Knights until 1525, and by secular Ducal Prussia afterwards.
-From the 18th century it was part of the Kingdom of Prussia.
+From 1701 it was part of the Kingdom of Prussia.